Top End blind snake

 The Top End blind snake (Anilios guentheri) is a species of snake in the family Typhlopidae.
 The species is endemic to Australia.

 Etymology

 The specific name, guentheri, is in honor of German-born British herpetologist Albert Günther.

 Geographic range

 In Australia, A. guentheri is found in the state of Western Australia and in Northern Territory.

+Habitat

+The preferred natural habitat of A. guentheri is grassland.

+Description

+A. guentheri is small and very slender.
+Its snout is rounded, not beaked.
+It has 18 rows of scales at midbody.
+Its head and body are pale reddish brown, and its tail is blackish.